loafer-mka/version-stamper/README.md

 as an additional argument separated by a space:

 ```
-    version-stamper --directory "/other/working/directory"
+your_project> ./tools/stamper/version-stamper --directory "/other/working/directory"
 ```

 or using an assignment:

 ```
-    version-stamper --directory="/other/working/directory"
+your_project> ./tools/stamper/version-stamper --directory="/other/working/directory"
 ```

 Available options: